Please see notes of caution below before attempting cleaning

-- To clean the surface, use a damp cloth or sponge and a mild soap or detergent.
+- To clean the laminate table top surface surface, use a damp cloth or sponge and a mild soap or detergent.

-- Difficult stains such as coffee or tea can be removed using a mild household cleaner and baking soda, missed together to achieve a past consistency.
+- Difficult stains such as coffee or tea can be removed using a mild household cleaner and baking soda mixed together to achieve a paste consistency.
 Use a stiff nylon brush to scrub the affected area.

-Cleaners that can cause damage to the laminate surface are (but not limited to):
+Cleaners that can cause damage to the laminate surface include,but are not limited to:

 Note of Caution

 - Prolonged exposure of the laminate surface to acetone will cause discoloration.
 Always rinse laminate surfaced after cleaning.
 Failure to rinse after leaning can cause damage, even if only a small amount of cleaning solution remains on the surface.
 A dry residue may be invisible, however moisture from cups or drinks can reactivate it and result in permanently etched scars or stains over time.

 - Acidic or abrasive cleaners can damage laminate surfaces – do not use them.
 Drain cleaners containing lye will permanently damage the laminate surface.
 If you spill drain cleaner, wipe it up immediately and rinse server times with water.

 - Hair, textile and food dyes can cause permanent stains.
 If dye is spilled or laminated, wipe up immediately with dishwashing detergent or an all-purpose cleaner.
 Wipe spills away property and rinse several times with water.